wotan-fpga/wotan/README.txt

       -max_connection_length    -- path enumeration is performed between sources and sinks that are at most this Manhattan distance apart.
 Values between 4 and 8 are reasonable tradeoffs of runtime and result quality

-      -keep_path_count_history  -- this is an option that was originally used to avoid self-congestion effects.
-It should be disabled when using the 'path_dependence' branch

 Running Wotan with these command line options will make Wotan perform the congestion estimation and routing probability evaluation steps, printing the network reliability of the routing architecture at the specified value of the demand multiplier (along with other internal metrics along the way).